jheanlee/Aqueduct/README.md

 Subcommands:
   new                              Create or regenerate a token
     Options:
-      -n,--name TEXT REQUIRED          The name (id) of the token you want to modify --notes TEXT                     Some notes for this token remove                           Remove a token
+      -h,--help                        Print this help message and exit -n,--name TEXT REQUIRED          The name (id) of the token you want to modify --notes TEXT                     Some notes for this token --expiry INT:INT in [0 - 3650] [100]
+                                       Days until the expiry of the token.
+0 for no expiry

+  remove                           Remove a token
     Options:
-      -n,--name TEXT REQUIRED          The name (id) of the token you want to modify list                             List all tokens
+      -n,--name TEXT REQUIRED          The name (id) of the token you want to modify

+  list                             List all tokens
 ```